taustation-fan/taustation-fan.github.io/README.md

 You can have credits in your wallet and in your bank account.

-From your wallet, you pay most of your everyday purchases, with the exception of things you buy from the Public Market (which directly withdraws from your bank account).
+From your wallet, you pay most of your everyday purchases like shuttle fees, item repairs, hotel rooms etc, with the exception of things you buy from the Public Market (which directly withdraws from your bank account).